cagostino/npcsh/README.md

 Use the Command NPC by typing ```/cmd <command>```.
 Chat with the Command NPC in spool mode by typing ```/spool cmd```.
 Use the Command NPC in the profiles of other NPCs by referencing it  like ```{{cmd}}```.

-### Data NPC

-Users can create schemas for recording observations and for exploring and analyzing data.

-The Data NPC will asily facilitate the recording of data for individuals in essentially any realm (e.g. recipe testing, one's own blood pressure or  weight, books read, movies watched, daily mood, etc.) without needing to use a tangled web of applications to do so.
-Observations can be referenced by the generic npcsh LLM shell or by specific NPCs.
-Use the Observation NPC by typing ```/data <observation>```.
-Chat with the Observation NPC in spool mode by typing ```/spool obs```.
-Use the Observation NPC in the profiles of other NPCs by referencing it like ```{{obs}}```.
-Exit by typing ```/dq```.

 ### Question NPC

 The user can submit a 1-shot question to a general LLM or to a specific NPC.